Digital technologies professional supports

 Tahi Rua Toru Tech is being delivered in partnership between the Ministry of Education and not-for profit organisations led by IT Professionals and Royal Society Te Apārangi.

-We are changing things up a little for 2019 – you will be able to run the 12 week challenge at anytime during terms 1–3.
+In 2019 you will be able to run the 12 week challenge at anytime during terms 1–3.
 The only conditions are that it must be done in no more than 12 weeks and be completed by the first week of term 4.

 Digital Technology for All Equity Fund – Digital Ignition and Raranga Matihiko